-- 2.52.6 Merger parties may make an application to CCCS under section 57 of the Act in respect of an anticipated merger which has been made known to the public1.
+2.6 Merger parties may make an application to CCCS under section 57 of the Act in respect of an anticipated merger which has been made known to the public.
 Alternatively, merger parties may wait until the anticipated merger has been carried into effect before making an application in respect of the merger under section 58.
-In these situations, mMerger parties are strongly encouraged to notify prior to the completion of the mergeras soon as possible after completion.
-After conducting its assessment, CCCS will make a decision as to whether the section 54 prohibition has been or will be infringed. - 2.62.7 CCCS also has a process whereby merger parties can obtain confidential advice from CCCS as to whether or not a merger raises concerns (see Part 3, paragraphs 3.18 to 3.29 below).
+Merger parties notifying CCCS are strongly encouraged to notify as soon as possible, preferably prior to the completion of the merger.
+After conducting its assessment, CCCS will make a decision as to whether the section 54 prohibition has been or will be infringed.